-At the end of the training session, each team completed a handwritten media choice plan in which all team members agreed on media for a variety of communication scenarios.
+At the end of the training session, each team completed a handwritten media-choice plan in which all team members agreed on media for a variety of communication scenarios.
 They also added their own scenarios to the plan based on previous experience working in teams.
 Finally, participants were trained to complete a communication log, which was used to measure communication quantity.
 At the midway point of the project, I conducted a 30-minute follow-up session with the experimental group.

-Participants in the control group received a placebo training session in which they were trained to log their communications, but did not receive any MST training.
-At the midway point, they also received a placebo follow-up session where I hosted a question and answer session regarding the communication logging process.
+Participants in the control group received a placebo training session in which they were trained to log their communications, but they did not receive any MST training.
+At the midway point, they also received a placebo follow-up session in which I hosted a question-and-answer session regarding the communication-logging process.
 Again, no MST training was provided in the follow-up training for the control group.

 Procedure

-After I received consent from participants, I created teams and scheduled the training sessions.
-I instructed teams in the experimental group to arrive for the first part of the period and the teams in the control group to arrive for the second.
-Participants were not informed which condition they were assigned to.
+After receiving consent from participants, I created teams and scheduled the training sessions.
+I instructed teams in the experimental group to arrive for the first part of the period and teams in the control group to arrive for the second part.
+Participants were not told whether they were assigned to the experimental group or the control group.
 I presented the MST training to the experimental group and then allowed them to leave class.
-I then presented the placebo training to teams in the control group.
+Then I presented the placebo training to the control group.
 To avoid bias, participants were asked not to discuss their training experiences.
-During the training, I instructed all participants to log all of their communication during the project.
-To complete the logs, students were instructed to communicate as they normally would (e.g., via email, text message, Facebook posts, etc.), and then asked to complete an online form each time they communicated.
+At both the MST and the placebo training sessions, I instructed participants to log all of their communication during the project.
+To complete the logs, students were told to communicate as they normally would (via e-mail, text message, Facebook posts, etc.) and then complete an online form for each communication.
 The form asked three questions: time of communication, media, and message type.
-Based on the scope of the present study, these three variables were not analyzed.
-Instead, the only data from the communication logs used in this study was the quantity of communication (measured by number of forms completed per participant).
-Students were asked to log their communication as they occurred, but a weekly Sunday deadline was set so I could monitor participation.
-If students did not communicate during a week, they notified me via email and still remained eligible for extra credit.
+Based on the scope of this study, I did not analyze these three variables.
+Instead, the only data from the communication logs used in this study were those on quantity of communication (measured by the number of forms completed per participant).
+Students were asked to log their communication as it occurred, but I gave them a weekly Sunday deadline so that I could monitor participation.
+If students did not communicate during a week, they notified me via e-mail and still remained eligible for extra credit.
 I checked the logs on Monday to ensure that all students were actively participating.
-If a participant missed the deadline, I sent out a reminder email with a Monday evening deadline.
-Overall, every participant except for one completed his or her logs every week of the project.
+If a participant missed the deadline, I sent out a reminder e-mail with a Monday evening deadline.
+Overall, all the participants except one completed their logs every week of the project.

 At the midway point of the project, I asked the experimental group to arrive at the beginning of the class period and the control group to arrive halfway through the period.
 I provided follow-up MST training to the experimental group and placebo training to the control group.
 After teams completed their projects and submitted them to their instructor, I administered the final survey during class using my university’s online survey software.
 The survey was completed before students received grades to avoid bias.
 Participants were asked not to sit next to their teammates when completing the survey.
 Once submitted, participants were informed that they had successfully completed the research project.